How To Edit Your WordPress User Profile

 In version 3.8, WordPress introduced a new design feature that allows you to customize the look of your WordPress Dashboard by changing your default WordPress color scheme …

-You can choose a new color scheme for your WP administration area from the default choices, or add a custom color scheme using WordPress plugins …
+You can select a new color scheme for your WP dashboard area from the default choices provided, or customize the color scheme using WordPress plugins …

-Although this will not affect what your blog visitors see (themes control the external look of your site is controlled by themes) or the functionality of your site or blog, this feature can be used for branding the dashboard area with your corporate colors, or allowing other site users to personalize their own dashboard area.
+Although this will not affect what your site visitors see (themes control the look of your site is controlled by themes) or the functional aspects of your site, this feature can be useful to brand the dashboard with your corporate colors, or allowing users to personalize their own dashboard area.

 4 – Keyboard Shortcuts